-An international team of 20 young researchers with the guidance of the researcher Filipe Alves, developed their research skills by carrying out participatory action research in their own organisation.
-Different online meetings, on-site training, mentoring and peer-to-peer learning activities to support the young researchers in their complex task to initiate and deepen the discussions in their organisations around the topic of decolonisation.
-Through setting up these discussions in various layers of the organisation and mapping the way volunteers, board members and other key stakeholders understand, value and put into practice the key values of International Voluntary Service they started a process of change.
-This common reflection exercise allowed all involved to revise their ways of working so that they become more inclusive, equititative and environmentally sustainable.
+An international team of 20 young researchers will, with the guidance of the researcher Filipe Alves, develop their research skills by carrying out a participatory action research in their own organisation.
+Different online meetings, on-site training, mentoring and peer-to-peer learning activities are foreseen to support the young researchers in their complex task to initiate and deepen the discussions in their organisations around the topic of decolonisation.
+Through setting up these discussions in various layers of the organisation and mapping the way volunteers, board members and other key stakeholders understand, value and put in practice the key values of International Voluntary Service they will start a process of change.
+This common reflection exercise will allow all involved to revise their ways of working so that they become more inclusive, equitable and environmentally sustainable.

 During the Research Lab is was decided to have a second phase of PAR with more focus groups and discussions on key issues identified so far:

 Visa restrictions and unequal access to international volunteering opportunities

 Resources distribution or how IVS organisations are part of a system where neo-colonial relationships are defining access to resources